-Meet the Basketball Coaches
+Meet the Lead Basketball Coaches

 Boys Varsity Head Coach

-Riley begins his second year as varsity coach for the Omaha Roadrunners.
+Riley begins his third year as varsity coach for the Omaha Roadrunners.
 He believes that basketball can teach young men communication, effort, discipline, and Godly leadership to be used in the home, at work, and in ministry.

 Riley played homeschool basketball for six years, his last two for the Omaha Roadrunners where he lead them to a Division II National Championship.
 He has coached with the Roadrunners at various levels for eight years.
 During those either years his teams have won multiple accolades including the Junior High Missouri Valley District Title in 2019.

-Girls Varsity Coach & Director of Coaching
+Girls Varsity Head Coach

 A graduate of local Platteview HS, married over half a century to former Cindy Hellerich of Valparaiso, NE, and along with his wife are both retired career school teachers in Western Iowa.
 Two grown children, girl and a boy — both currently career US Naval Officers, and former college athletes…his son in basketball in the Big Ten.
 He has four grandchildren, the oldest of which recently completed her college basketball career at the university level in California, and is now enrolled at UNMC pursuing a career as a physician, while residing with her grandparents here in Council Bluffs.